roenseed/cyclistic/README.md

 Next, I wanted to compare the difference in average ride length between casual riders and member riders.
 I discovered that casual riders tend to ride for longer periods of time compared to member riders.
 I was intrigued and decided to explore how the average ride length compares for both rider categories on daily and monthly basis.

-Finally I compared how how the type of bike hired compared between the two rider categories.
+Finally I compared how the type of bike hired compared between the two rider categories.

-## Sharing Insighs Through Visualization
+## Sharing Insights Through Visualization

 In this step, I created intuitive visualizations using seaborn and matplotlib python libraries to communicate the results of my analysis.
 The visualizations and insights gleaned can be found [here.](https://docs.google.com/presentation/d/1WgqoFSdTBxqMGDGwa_Xd8_gT_EXY0gOkgITpdYRkwmc/edit?usp=sharing)